ThiagoMartinsThome/Command_Line/Exercises.md

 ## Processing and filtering:

 Go to ~/Data/opentraveldata

-1.Change the delimiter of optd_aircraft.csv to “,”
+1. Change the delimiter of optd_aircraft.csv to “,”
-2.Check if optd_por_public.csv has repeated white spaces 3.How many columns has optd_por_public.csv? (hint: use head and tr) 4.Print column names of optd_por_public.csv  together with their column number. (hint: use paste) 5.Use optd_airlines.csv to obtain the airline with the most flights?
+2. Check if optd_por_public.csv has repeated white spaces
+3. How many columns has optd_por_public.csv? (hint: use head and tr)
+4. Print column names of optd_por_public.csv  together with their column number. (hint: use paste)
+5. Use optd_airlines.csv to obtain the airline with the most flights?
-6.Use optd_airlines.csv to obtain number of airlines in each alliance?
+6. Use optd_airlines.csv to obtain number of airlines in each alliance?

 ### Solution: